molpadia/molpaloader/README.md

 # molpastream
-The web server provides a feature of video stream uploading.
+The web server provides a feature of video streaming.

 ## Getting started
 Generate the Tls certificate and private key via OpenSSL before launch the server connection.